mvaganov/CmdLineAsteroids/notes.md

 ### scene
 a black screen with a gray block of text near the bottom.
-The text is "good programming discipline" one more gray box of black text appear on top of the initial box, labeled "rapid prototyping for user experience" the black background seems to shrink as a red border grows inward from the edges of the screen. the resulting black background focuses around "rapid prototyping for user experience", with just a little bit of "good programming discipline" in the black legible space, and the rest obscured by red.
+The text is "good programming discipline" one more gray box of black text appears above the initial box, labeled "rapid prototyping for user experience" the black background seems to shrink as a red border grows inward from the edges of the screen. the resulting black background focuses around "rapid prototyping for user experience", with a little bit of "good programming discipline" in the black legible space, and the rest obscured by red.

 ### voice
 During game development, SOLID principles, like most programming disciplines, are more aspirational than critically important.